 There are three census tracts considered Areas of Minority Concentration (more than 50% minority representation), which are the same for Marion County and the City of Ocala.
 The census tracts are 15 (+67.01% minority), 17 (+85.23% minority), and 18 (95.71% minority).
-Some Marion County CDBG funds are expended within the city limits of Ocala on public facilities for agencies serving Marion County as a whole when a centralized location near transportation is most important to providing services.
-The City of Ocala receives its own allocation of CDBG dollars.
+Some Marion County CDBG funds are expended within the city limits of Ocala on public facilities for agencies serving Marion County as a whole.
+The

+City of Ocala receives its own allocation of CDBG dollars.

 The City of Ocala will allocate grant funding to housing rehabilitation, acquisition, and clearance and demolition activities benefitting low-to-moderate income households and address substantial needs related to housing quality and affordability.
-The approved 2019-2023 Consolidated Plan, identifies the "City of

-Ocala" as a Target Area which includes the entire City of Ocala municipality and its boundaries, sometimes referred as "Citywide".
+The approved 2024-2028 Consolidated Plan, identifies the "City of Ocala" as a Target Area which includes the entire City of Ocala municipality and its boundaries, sometimes referred as "Citywide".
 Consequently, individual low-to-moderate income persons residing anywhere in the City may be eligible beneficiaries of CDBG funds.